 The first SkyMaster stamp, issued in the larger format On March 26, 1947, the SkyMaster design appeared on a new, smaller airmail stamp.
 The smaller size was adopted in preparation for future issues that could be used as coils or booklets and sold in vending machines.
 A month later, the Post Office issued its first Air Letter Sheet, which also picture the SkyMaster.
 And in May, they issued a Postal Stationery Envelope to celebrate the 100th anniversary of US postage stamps.
-The embossed stamp had the busts of Washington and Franklin (who appeared on the first two US stamps) plus different methods of mail delivery, including a ship, a horse rider, and a DC-4 SkyMaster.
+The embossed stamp had the busts of Washington and Franklin (who appeared on the first smaller size two US stamps) plus different methods of mail delivery,

+The first SkyMaster stamp issued at the including a shop, a horse rider, and a DC-4 SkyMaster.